inspiritilda/2420_linux_assigment_1/README.md

 - A basic understanding of how to use the Linux command line.

 ## Installing and Setting up doctl
-`doctl` is the official DigitalOcean CLI tool, and it makes it super easy to manage everything right from your terminal.
+`doctl` is the official DigitalOcean CLI tool, and it makes it super easy to manage everything right from your terminal (DigitalOcean, n.d.).

 ### Steps to Install doctl:
 On Arch Linux, install `doctl` with the pacman package manager.
 You can run: